Scalingo/cli/README.md

      restart            Restart processes of your app
      db-tunnel          Create an encrypted connection to access your database

+   Autoscalers:
+     autoscalers          List the autoscalers of an application autoscalers-add      Add an autoscaler to an application autoscalers-remove   Remove an autoscaler from an application autoscalers-update   Update an autoscaler
+     autoscalers-disable  Disable an autoscaler
+     autoscalers-enable   Enable an autoscaler

    CLI Internals:
      update  Update 'scalingo' client